 You can import sub-swimlanes from Microsoft Project directly into an Office Timeline template.
 This will help you save time customizing your slide.

-- When your Project data changes, you can Sync your Sub-swimlane slide just as you would any other timeline.
+- When your Project data changes, you can Refresh to update your Sub-swimlane slide just as you would any other timeline.